olemr/deconz-dev-doc/docs/modules/ddf/index.md

 ```

 This is similar to SmartThings device descriptions.
 The REST-API plugin loads DDF files by traversing through the directory tree, and for easier development can even hot reload them when a file changes.
+// Explain how to handle re-branded devices?
+(I missed this when making this DDF https://github.com/dresden-elektronik/deconz-rest-plugin/pull/8076)
+// Example: Namron devices which are re-branded Sunricher devices.
+// Should we make dedicated folders or piggyback on the first one to the party?

 ## DDF file content